How to Travel Like a Local

 - Choose local transport over guided tours

-In the mountains, daily life often revolves around nature, tradition, and community—an experience that’s hard to replicate in busy urban centers.
+In these areas, daily life revolves around tradition, nature, and community—offering a more authentic connection than busy urban centers.

 Stay Where Locals Live